nimayd/mesos_cni_plugin/INSTALL.Mesos.md

 ovn-nbctl list Logical-Switch-Port master ovn-nbctl list Logical-Switch-Port ${OVS_SYSTEM_ID}_agent
 ```

+The addresses will be under the "dynamic_addresses" column.

 The following commands require you to be in the Mesos "build" directory, i.e.
 $MESOS_ROOT_DIRECTORY/build.